-Industrial rate rider to the L-17 rate L-21-IS was added as an experimental rate effective April 1, 2021, with all other industrial rates staying the same.
+Industrial rate rider to the L-17 rate L-21-IS ("Incremental Supplemental" or "IS") was added as an experimental rate effective April 1, 2021, with all other industrial rates staying the same.
 Rider L-21-IS was added to provide access to incremental firm electric service, as available, to industrial customers who are already receiving part of their service under the L-17 firm rate schedule.
 The rider expires on December 31, 2023.

-Experimental electric vehicle rates REV-22 and RG-17 rate rider RG-22-EVO were proposed to encourage electric vehicle use in South Carolina and received Board approval in October of 2022, and experimental lighting rates OLDC-22 and OLC-22 were approved by the Board in December of 2022 following consultation and requests from stakeholders.
-The experimental electric vehicle and lighting rates will be available for customer billing in 2023, with all other residential, commercial, and lighting rates staying the same.
+Experimental electric vehicle rate REV-22 and RG-17 rate rider RG-22-EVO were proposed to encourage electric vehicle use in South Carolina and received Board approval in October of 2022, and experimental lighting rates OLDC-22 and OLC-22 were approved by the Board in December of 2022 following consultation with and requests from stakeholders.
+The experimental electric vehicle and lighting rates were made available for customer use in 2023, with all other residential, commercial, and lighting rates staying the same.
 These electric vehicle and lighting rates collectively expire on March 31, 2025.